eelcovv/LatLonCalc/README.rst

 -----
 Notes
 -----
-* The package LatLonCalc is a fork of the original package LatLon written by Gen Del Raye.
+* The package latloncalc is a fork of the original package LatLon written by Gen Del Raye.
-* LatLonCalc is essentially the same, except that Python 3 support was included and Python 2 support was dropped.
+* latloncalc is essentially the same, except that Python 3 support was included and Python 2 support was dropped.
 * A new name was created because LatLon was abandoned and the author does not respond on pull requests anymore.